coatl/rubymacros/README.txt

 command line (with or without a -r option) would be pulled in via Kernel#require, but this is not the case.

+== Hacker's guide (well, section)
+If you modify the parse rules (that is, RedParse::MacroMixin#RULES) you will need to recompile them before they will work.
+To do that, run 'make parser'.
+This will, unfortunately, take a little while to run.
+Running 'make parser' will regenerate two files: lib/macro/ReduceWithsFor_RedParse_RedParse__MacroMixin_RedParse__WithMacros_1_8.rb lib/macro/ReduceWithsFor_RedParse_RedParse__MacroMixin_RedParse__WithMacros_1_9.rb which normally come pre-generated with rubymacros.

 == Known Problems
  * need to insert extra parens around form params
  * a variety of parsetrees are kept around forever for no good reason